In a recent City Council meeting, aldermen passed legislation expanding regulatory relief for businesses that continue to be impacted by COVID-19.

 Significant restrictions will be placed on the midsize business and nonprofit assistance, such as prohibiting paying out dividends while the loan is outstanding.
 More guidance will be forthcoming from the U.S. Treasury on additional criteria and funding access.

-Governor Pritzker has launched a website to update the public on the state's evolving response to COVID-19:
+Governor Pritzker has launched a website to update the public on the state's evolving response to COVID-19 and how you can help:

 - Governor Pritzker is directing healthy citizens to a state website to match their skills with organizations that work with the homeless or seniors, or deliver meals.